 If you want to make up your own catch song, just think of a familiar tune such as Happy Birthday or Twinkle Twinkle Little Star, and set those numbers to the tune.

 You can play them all on repeat (as our 4-year-old in residence frequently requests) or just play 1-2 tracks per week.
+Our short & simple songs method is the best.

 If you’re going to focus on a little bit at a time, you might add some song practice time to another routine you already have in your home.
 For example, play the 2 songs for that week 3 times each when you get in the car.
 Or 3 times at breakfast, or sing them to your child before rest time and bedtime.